 In the near future, you will find reviews of the top programs that are available for Mac OS.

 Note about the different systems:

 As of 8.6, a carbon library has become available and you will find some software that will operate well as well on these systems as they will operate on OS X.

 As of OS X 10.4, universal binaries exist.
 These are applications that work as well on an Apple Mac computer as on a Mac Intel computer.

 As of OS X 10.12, 32 bit is no longer supported and applications are being sandboxed.
 This has a lot of implications on older applications that stop working.

 As of OS X 11.
 The native environment is ARM. x86 applications are being emulated.

-Please refer to the links page to find out more information about these different OS systems.
+Please refer to the downloads page to find out more information about these different OS systems.